EMPLOYMENT LAW NEWS

 Washington

-- Are prohibited from discrimination in hiring due to an applicant’s lawful off-duty use of marijuana
+Washington’s law regarding recreational marijuana prohibits employers from discriminating in hiring due to an applicant’s lawful off-duty use of marijuana or for a positive test for non-psychoactive cannabis metabolites.

 As with other states, there are exceptions for federal contracts, employers receiving federal funding or licensing and safety-sensitive positions.